Music Industry: 5 Careers You Should Consider

 Have you mastered an instrument or developed your skill as a vocalist?
 As a musician, you’ll create music—but as an entrepreneur, it’s important to have the skills needed to develop a thriving career.
 Balancing your art with business acumen allows you to do what you love and sustain yourself financially.

-2. Music Industry Producer
+2. Music Industry Executive

 If you enjoy working behind the scenes, this role could be a great fit.
 As a music industry executive, you’ll be tasked with carrying out the vision of your company as well as securing financial backing for music projects.
 Without your expertise as an entrepreneur, artists wouldn’t get paid and fans wouldn’t get access to the music they love.